|CREUSABRO according to the manufacturer's material sheet|

 Guarantee and performance

-guarantee a toughness of at least 32 J at -20 °C. Furthermore, the wear-resistant steel stands out with good weldability.
+At least 32 J at -20°C represent typical values for toughness.
+Furthermore, the wear-resistant steel stands out with good weldability.
 This makes the sheets suitable for use in mining and dump truck structures, excavator shovels, heavy duty shears for scrap and other applications.

 Due to the quenching process during production, the wear-resistant steel does not have any residual stresses.
 Consequently, no deformation occurs during and after cutting.
-An outstanding flatness of < 3 mm/m is achieved without further cold forming.
+Excellent flatness of less than 5 mm/m can be achieved without further cold forming.
 The delivery condition of the material is soft in comparison to traditional water-quenched and tempered steels, without compromising the wear resistance under operating conditions.
 CREUSABRO steels are this perfectly suited for the manufacture of complex components.

 are distinguished by their good temperature and wear resistance.
 Traditional water-quenched and tempered steels lose their hardness above 250 °C. By contrast, CREUSABRO steels can be used up to an operating temperature of 450 °C. This is the result of its chemical composition and the microstructure.
 It also features additional advantages like the reduced heat-affected zone, for example after flame cutting or welding.
 It also allows for hot forming without further heat treatment.
 This makes wear-resistant CREUSABRO sheets the perfect choice for industrial applications requiring high temperatures, such as the energy, cement, iron and steel industries.